rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 ###Mac OS X Troubleshooting

 ###Setting the JDK Path

 If you have trouble with Java,

 Go to RhoStudio>>Preferences>>RhoMobile and confirm or set the Java bin path as <tt>/Library/Java/JavaVirtualMachines/jdk&lt;version number&gt;.jdk/Contents/Home/bin</tt>.

-###STEP 6: Setting up RhoConnect (Optional)
-RhoConnect IS THIS AND THAT.
-Explian why it's useful.

-If you p

-### Setup for RhoConnect Push

-To use RhoConnect Push, you need to install Node.js.
-Node.js is installed along with the installation of the RhoMobile Suite, but you can also install it manually if you do not want to go through the entire installation process.

-Go to the [Node.js website](http://nodejs.org/#), and download and install Node.js.
-Or you can enter the following command after you install Homebrew.

-    :::term
-    $ brew install node

-Run "Install gems".
-A terminal window will open.
-Select suitable Ruby version and 'N' to use 'sudo' prefix for gem installation.
-Wait for the gems install process to complete.

-Run "Install rhoconnect-push".
-A terminal window will open.
-Select whether to use 'sudo' prefix for installation.
-Wait for the rhoconnect-push install process to complete.

 Drag RhoStudio to the Applications folder.